Can-Fite BioPharma Ltd. (CANF) CEO Pnina Fishman on Q1 2020 Results - Earnings Call Transcript

 Thank you.
 So, Namodenoson Phase II results showing efficacy in NASH/NAFLD is not only a very significant milestone for Can-Fite, it is also important for the medical community that is seeking a safe and effective treatment for the rapidly growing number of patients diagnosed with fatty liver diseases.
 The number of cases is increasing dramatically due to threat in demographics combined with rising rate in obesity and diabetes.
 In fact, Namodenoson was able to not only reverse but also resolve NASH in the Phase II patients treated with 25 mg of Namodenoson is very compelling.

-We look forward a response from the FDA about our pre-IND for Piclidenoson in the treatment of COVID-19.
+We look forward for a response from the FDA about our pre-IND for Piclidenoson in the treatment of COVID-19.
 Looking to the rest of 2020, we expect to have several key additional milestones including interim Phase III results in rheumatoid arthritis and psoriasis in the fourth quarter.

 Thank you, everyone, for joining the call and have a good day.